Why dispelling the myths around dementia is important

 Reality: There is no effective treatment that prevents dementia or stops its progression.

-While there are no treatments that can prevent dementia or reverse its effects, there are four approved medications that can help manage the symptoms of Alzheimer's disease, the most common type of dementia.
+While there are no treatments that can prevent the major forms of dementia or reverse their effects, there are four approved medications that can help manage the symptoms of Alzheimer's disease, the most common type of dementia.
 These medications may be effective in managing symptoms in other dementias, too.
+Learn more about the medications approved to treat dementia.

 There is also a growing amount of evidence that making brain-healthy choices can reduce the risk.
 These choices include: